samicpp/tcp-services/README.md

 #### Env file.
 The env file contains things like the tls cert paths.
 You can find the most recent env files in [`example.env`](/example2.env) and [`example2.env`](/example2.env).
-This is taken from `example2.env` at Tuesday March 04 2025 13:45:21 GMT+0100 (Central-European standard time).
+This is taken from `example.env` at Tuesday March 04 2025 13:45:21 GMT+0100 (Central-European standard time).
 ```env
 # main.ts
 envonly="1"